twistytwist/ExData_Plotting1/README.md

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]
+* To utilize the scripts in this repo you must have this dataset in your working directory

 * <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost